appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-table-data.md

 {{updateData.run()}}
 ```

-2. To refresh data, set the **onSuccess** callback to execute the `getData` query.
+2. To refresh table data, set the **onSuccess** callback to execute the `getData` query.
 When JS is enabled, you can configure as follows:

 ```js